W427697/Discord-/docs/configure/images-and-assets.md

 ### Referencing Fonts in Stories

-After configuring Storybook to server assets from your static folder, you can reference those assets in Storybook.
+After configuring Storybook to serve assets from your static folder, you can reference those assets in Storybook.
 For example, you can reference and apply a custom font in your stories.

 Inside the `.storybook/` configuration folder, create `preview-head.html`, then use `<link />` to reference your font.